Documentation

 kubectl apply -f k8s/pvc-local-file-storage.yaml

-A 2026-07-07 audit eliminated three rogue pg.Pool instances in feature modules (platform-settings-service.ts, ring-token-oracle.ts, geolocation-service.ts).
+A 2026-07-07 audit eliminated three rogue pg.Pool instances in feature modules (platform-settings-service.ts, native-token-oracle.ts, geolocation-service.ts).
 Those modules now route through db() or getSharedPgPool().
 The validate-provider-ssot.sh gate allows new Pool( only under lib/database/.

 Required environment variables